Burry Port Urban District

-The Burry Port Urban District was an urban district in Carmarthenshire between 1903 and 1974, when it was absorbed into the District of Llanelli.
+The Burry Port Urban District was an urban district covering the town of Burry Port in Carmarthenshire between 1903 and 1974, when it was absorbed into the District of Llanelli.

 The first election was held in May 1903 after Carmarthenshire County Council agreed to establish new urban districts at Ammanford and Burry Port.

 John Henry Williams was a chairman of the council.

+Premises

+Until 1949 the council was based at Somerset House, at the corner of Station Road and Parkes Street (which was subsequently occupied by the Royal British Legion).
+In 1949, the council bought Bryn-y-Môr House (or Brynmor House) at the western end of Carway Street to serve as its headquarters instead.
+The building had been built around 1900 as a pair of semi-detached houses but had been converted into one house some years before the council purchased it.
+Following the council's abolition in 1974 the building was converted into the town's library.